yorkeccak/bio/README.md

 - ❌ Slightly more resource intensive
 - ❌ GUI required (not headless)

-**💡 You can use both!** BioMed Research AI detects both automatically and lets you switch between them with a provider selector in the UI.
+**💡 You can use both!** Bio detects both automatically and lets you switch between them with a provider selector in the UI.

 ### Setting Up Ollama